AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

     Combining color based on tonality, rather than hex value or hue, is one of the key systems that make any color output accessible.
 Products using dynamic color will meet requirements because the algorithmic combinations that an end-user can experience are designed to meet accessibility standards.

-So, if Material 3 emphasizes that it is using tonality, in other words _lightness_ as the key value to create a tonal palette, it is clear that Material 3 is NOT using sRGB or sRGB hsl for that matter to calculate the tonal steps.
+So if Material 3 emphasizes that it uses tonality, in other words _lightness_ as the key value to create a tone palette, it is clear that Material 3 does NOT use sRGB or sRGB-hsl to calculate the tonal steps.

 But what then?